Nehant14/issue-watcher/README.md

   Settings → Notifications in the Telegram app if nothing arrives).

 ## How it works
-- Runs every 5 minutes via GitHub Actions' cron schedule.
+- Runs every 5 minutes via GitHub Actions' cron schedule or by cronJobs.
 - For each repo (+ label, if any), asks GitHub for open issues updated since the last check (with a 15-minute overlap buffer, so nothing slips through a gap between runs).